mewza/freedom_pool/README.md

 out of good intentions, never to harm or cause evil to other people.

-I am using freedom_pool in my multimedia rich project (which has hundreds of .cpp and .h files in the project) I am working on which utilizes heave use of OpenGL, Audio DSP on iOS and I have MacCatalyst version which works solid with no strange crashes.
+I am using freedom_pool in my multimedia rich project (which has hundreds of .cpp and .h files in the project) I am working on which makes use of OpenGL, does intense audio DSP on iOS and OS X - I have MacCatalyst build which works solid with no strange crashes with FreedomPool.

 This code is in partially based off block allocator concept, despite independently coming up with the idea 6 months later, this author gets the credits for being first: